ydahal1/ydahal1/jokes.md

-1. Why did the software engineer go broke?
-Because he lost his domain in a phishing attack!
+1. Why did the developer go broke?
+Because he lost his domain in a DDoS attack!

-2. Why did the computer go to the doctor?
-Because it had a virus and needed a byte!
+2. Why was the computer cold?
+It left its Windows open!

-3. Why did the software engineer always bring a ladder to work?
+3. Why did the software engineer always carry a ladder?
 Because he wanted to reach the cloud!

-4. Why do programmers prefer dark mode?
-Because light attracts bugs!
+4. Why did the cybersecurity expert bring a USB to a party?
+To catch all the viruses!

 [
-Thu Oct  5 01:07:37 UTC 2023
+Fri Oct  6 01:07:25 UTC 2023
  ]